Willem-Dekker/ytarchive/README.md

 Alternatively, if you have Go properly installed and set up, run `go install github.com/Kethsar/ytarchive@dev`

+Note that only the main Linux and Windows builds are supported.
+The other builds are provided for convenience, but I offer zero support for them.
+If they work, great.
+If not, too bad.

 ## Usage

+`--potoken` is REQUIRED.
+Read [yt-dlp docs](https://github.com/yt-dlp/yt-dlp/wiki/PO-Token-Guide#guide-providing-a-po-token-manually-for-use-with-mweb-client) for a guide on getting one.

 ```
 usage: ytarchive [OPTIONS] [url] [quality]